jrg94/portfolio-project/README.md

 Assuming you're reading this README from GitHub, you can make use of this repo by clicking the `Use this template` button in the top-right corner of this page.
+If you can't find the button, [this link][use-this-template] should work as well.
 Personally, I would recommend using the `Create a new repository` option, which will allow you to name the repository after your component.
 Given that you will be submitting pull requests to me through Carmen, you'll want to make sure your repository is public.
 Then, you can click `Create repository`.
 After that, you can go through all the usual steps of cloning a repository on your system to get to work.
 I use GitHub Desktop to clone projects, and it has a nice feature of letting you open a repo directly in VSCode from the `Repository` menu.

 ### Step 2: Install Recommended Plugins